google/ExoPlayer/supported-formats.md

 ### HLS ###

 ExoPlayer supports HLS with the MPEG-TS, ADTS and MP3 container formats.
-The contained sample formats must also be supported (see the [sample formats](#sample-formats) section for details).
+The contained audio and video sample formats must also be supported (see the [sample formats](#sample-formats) section for details).
 Note that we recommend using DASH (or SmoothStreaming) rather than HLS where possible.
 You can read about some of the benefits of DASH